antnn/is-it-pwsh-bug-qm/README.md

 4. It's crucial to note that the code successfully compiles and adds the type in the elevated `PowerShell` session started from gui with *run as Admin*.
 ![pwsh_screeen](https://github.com/antnn/is-it-pwsh-bug-qm/blob/main/pwsh_bug.png?raw=true)

+## Note: This issue appears to be resolved in PowerShell Core version 7.4.5.
+but not the following:
 # Additional Findings:
 When running PowerShell 7.4 (pwsh) with a [.\start.ps1](https://github.com/antnn/win-setup-action-ansible/blob/c6cbfe42ba5d0d78c285a8abd776ccbd4b39c5c8/action_plugins/templates/start.ps1#L20) similar to the one in the repository (using `Start-Process` with credentials), a different but potentially related issue occurs.
 Specifically, when calling `ConvertTo-SecureString` inside the child `PowerShell` process during a [domain controller promotion](https://github.com/microsoft/WindowsProtocolTestSuites/blob/797a4fa636a8eb0676f345950e2dddf2c394394e/CommonScripts/PromoteDomainController.ps1#L45), the following error is encountered:
 ```